 Step 5 – As soon as you confirm with your agency that you will be approved for a home study, create a family profile.
 Family profiles are mandatory and must be submitted to the NDSAN in order to be contacted about possible adoption situations.
-Family profiles include pictures of you and your family, and you must include the following in your profile:
+Family profiles include pictures of you and your family, and you must adhere to the following: